sam-3115/RealSense-OpenPose-3D/Camera Coordinate system and verification/Readme.md

-# 🎯 Camera Coordinate System & Origin
-# 🎯Measurement Verification Using RealSense Depth Camera
+# 🎯 Camera Coordinate System & Measurement Verification Using RealSense Depth Camera
 ---
 ## 🧠 Overview
 This document explains how the **Intel RealSense Depth Camera** defines its **3D coordinate system**, how the **origin** is placed, and how image coordinates (pixels) relate to real-world 3D coordinates (X, Y, Z).

-Understanding this relationship is essential for correctly converting OpenPose 2D keypoints into real 3D positions.

 ---

 ## 🧭 Coordinate System in Intel RealSense

-## 🧩 Concepts Covered

 - Intrinsic and extrinsic camera parameters
 - Field of view (FOV) and focal length
 - Depth alignment and registration